CiscoDevNet/terraform-provider-intersight/website/docs/d/sol_policy.html.markdown

 # Data Source: intersight_sol_policy
 Policy for configuring Serial Over LAN settings on endpoint.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_sol_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `baud_rate`:(int) Baud Rate used for Serial Over LAN communication.* `9600` - Use baud rate 9600 for communication.* `19200` - Use baud rate 19200 for communication.* `38400` - Use baud rate 38400 for communication.* `57600` - Use baud rate 57600 for communication.* `115200` - Use baud rate 115200 for communication.
 * `com_port`:(string) Serial port through which the system routes Serial Over LAN communication.
 This field is available only on some Cisco UCS C-Series servers.
 If it is unavailable, the server uses COM port 0 by default.* `com0` - Use serial port com0 for communication.* `com1` - Use serial port com1 for communication.